Hierfür ist eine Anmeldung erforderlich. Bitte registrieren Sie sich bei uns oder melden Sie sich mit Ihren Zugangsdaten an.

 Linguistically, wheat is derived from the "white" of white flour (wheat).

-Wheat allergies: Pollen allergies are rare, since, among other things, there is little pollen (wheat usually pollinates its flowers itself).
+Wheat allergies: Pollen allergies are rare because, among other things, the pollen count is low (wheat usually pollinates its own flowers).

-Food allergies can be caused by the different protein fractions of wheat (see below wheat allergy).
+Food allergies can be caused by the different protein fractions of wheat (see wheat allergy below).

 Literature